tsmx/secure-config-tool/README.md

 [tsmx@localhost ]$ secure-config-tool create-file ./config.json > config-production.json
 ```

-If no patterns are specified using th e`-p` / `--patterns` option, the standard patterns are used: `'user', 'pass', 'token'`.
+If no patterns are specified using the `-p` / `--patterns` option, the standard patterns are used: `'user', 'pass', 'token'`.
 For each pattern a case-insensitive match is tested for each key of the JSON file to be encrypted.
 If the match succeeds, the value of the key is encrypted.

 #### Using custom encryption patterns